The stromatolites of Shark Bay may not be much to look at, but without them we humans wouldn't even exist

 I set off nice and early for Denham, on Shark Bay, further up the west coast.
 Denham is on the northern tip of a long peninsula that juts west and north from the mainland, creating this sheltered bay, Hamelin Pool.
-The result is an idyllic blue ocean, and a large number of unique natural phenomena, hence the area's World Heritage status.
-It's a very famous area – at least, it's famous to readers of National Geographic – and as I turned off the highway onto the peninsula, the clouds cleared, and that good old blue sky appeared for the first time in a few weeks.
+The result is an idyllic blue ocean with a large number of unique natural phenomena, hence the area's World Heritage status.
+It's a very famous area – at least, it's famous to readers of National Geographic – and as I turned off the highway onto the peninsula the clouds cleared, and that good old blue sky appeared for the first time in a few weeks.

 Shells Galore